transcom/mymove/README.md

 Once that's done, and you've re-sourced your profile, you can checkout this repository by running `go get github.com/transcom/mymove` You will then find the code at `$GOPATH/src/github.com/transcom/mymove`

-If you have already checked out the code somewhere else, you can just move it to be in the above locaiton and everything will work correctly.
+If you have already checked out the code somewhere else, you can just move it to be in the above location and everything will work correctly.

+### Project Layout

+All of our code is intermingled in the top level directory of mymove.
+Here is an explanation of what some of these directories contain:

+`bin`: A location for tools helpful for developing this project \
+`build`: The build output directory for the client.
+This is what the development server serves \
+`cmd`: The location of main packages for any go binaries we build (right now, just webserver) \
+`config`: Config files can be dropped here \
+`docs`: A location for docs for the project.
+This is where ADRs are \
+`migrations`: database migrations live here \
+`node_modules`: Cached dependencies for the client \
+`pkg`: The location of all of our go libraries, most of our go code lives here \
+`public`: The client's static resources \
+`src`: The react source code for the client \
+`vendor`: Cached dependencies for the server

 ### Prerequisites